NLRadar/NLRadar/ApkInfo/README.md

+## The Package Name and SHA256 information of the test dataset

+**Project Files**:

+- This folder contains the following files:
+  - Androzoo.json: metadata from the Regular App Dataset.
+  - Malradar.json: metadata from the Regular App Dataset.
+  - Effectiveness_Assessment.json: Dataset for Static Analysis Evaluation A.
+  - Accuracy_Assessment.json: Dataset for Static Analysis Evaluation B.

-# Market Distribution of the Regular App Dataset
+## Market Distribution of the Regular App Dataset

 ### Market Distribution of the Collected AndroZoo Apps